3 Reading

 - Create a dictionary

-whose keys are all the letters of the alphabet and whose values are the letters' letter score, e.g.{'A': 1, 'B': 2, ... }
+letter_scorewhose keys are all the letters of the alphabet and whose values are the letters' letter score, e.g.{'A': 1, 'B': 2, ... }.
+Hint: you can (and should) do this programmatically usingfrom string import ascii_uppercaseand Python'srangebuiltin function. - Create a function

-dictionary. - Come up with a way to check if a word score is a triangle number.
+word_scorethat takes a word string as an argument and returns the word score.
+It should use theletter_score:dictionary. - Come up with a way to check if a word score is a triangle number.

 - Use the pandas library (

-) to read in the file and create a DataFrame with three columns: “word”, “word_score”, “is_triangle”.
+import pandas as pd) to read in the file and create a DataFrame with three columns: “word”, “word_score”, “is_triangle”.

 - Create a dictionary